rgehrsitz/lab_monitor/README.md

 Migration Note: If you previously had `email.recipients` or `email.recipients_detailed`, create one or more `profiles` and move those addresses under `recipients:` arrays.
 The application now fails fast if no profiles are defined.

-### Trend Metrics (Scaffolding)
+### Trend Metrics
-The system is being extended to provide structured multi-window trend metrics to the model instead of shipping an arbitrary number of past reports.

-Planned buckets (UTC-relative to run time):
-- 6h, 24h, 72h, 168h (7d)

-Proposed data shape (Go struct and JSON excerpt):
+Structured multi-window statistics are computed per lab and provided to the model, replacing the need to send a long tail of prior reports.
+Buckets: 6h, 24h, 72h, 168h (7d).
+A prior 24h block (24–48h ago) is compared to the current 24h mean to yield `delta_24h`.
 ```jsonc
 {
    "trend_metrics": {